 What Training Is Needed to Become a Teacher Aide?

 Teacher aides are part of the educational team in a classroom, and they work with children and young adults.
 Learn what kind of training is needed for this position by reading below.
-Schools offering Teaching Assistant degrees can also be found in these popular choices.

 There are several educational paths to become a teacher aide.
 First, you'll need a high school diploma or general education equivalent.
 Then, you'll need to obtain educational experience such as a college degree or an educational certificate program that allows you to teach.
 A college degree is preferred.

 Associate's and bachelor's degree programs for teacher aides may include majors in education, child development, elementary education, and communication.
 You'll learn about topics such as communication skills, child and language development, classroom management, sociology principles, psychology, and education technology.
 Tuition reimbursement programs may be available at some schools.

 |Work Environment||School, daycare center, community centers, religious organization|

 |Similar Occupations||Childcare worker, library technician, occupational therapist|